Three Supports for

 By Steven J. Lawrence

 Through the years, I have developed an interest in multiple fields, including film, theatre, philosophy, education, and the study of organizations.
-My formal training includes a Bachelor Arts in Theatre from Salem State University and a Masters Degree in Educational Transformation at the University of Massachusetts of Boston, which was a combination of training in both pedagogy and organizational change.
-Since the 1990s, I have had the fortune of combining all my interests and bringing them into the classroom as an educator in urban school districts.
+My formal training includes a Bachelor Arts in Theatre from Salem State University and a Masters Degree in Educational Transformation at the University of Massachusetts of Boston, which was a combination of training in both Critical Pedagogy and Organizational Change.

-Alongside my career as an educator, I also acquired experience and pursued training in organizational development, peace-making, dialogue and mediation.
+Alongside my career as an educator, I also developed experience and pursued training in organizational development, inter-cultural awareness, peace-making, dialogue and mediation.
 My experiences in these domains have helped me develop insights and understandings around human interactions and their impact on the mission of organizations, communities and projects.
-I am happy to share some of what I’ve learned on the Ground Experience blog, and I hope you will have the opportunity to take a look at some of the entries.
+I am looking forward to sharing some of what I’ve learned on the Support Your Mission blog, and I hope you will have the opportunity to take a look at some of the entries.

-Topics covered include the intersection of workplace health, public policy and institutional norms as they impact the realities of human lives on the ground.
+Topics covered include the intersections of workplace health, public policy, healthy identity formation and institutional norms as they impact the realities of human lives on the ground.
 Of particular interest is the related theme of organizational cultures and how language, collaboration, and empathy each play a role in achieving an organization’s mission.